 The station produces and airs Crimson Tide sports events as we are given permission to do so.
 We have presented Women’s Volleyball, Men’s and Women’s Basketball, Men's and Women's Wheelchair Basketball, Women’s Gymnastics, Softball and Baseball.
 We plan to present Soccer, Swimming and other Olympic Sports as we grow the station.

-WVUA+ broadcasts UA Sporting Events, brings you Crimson Tide Kickoff, Hey, Coach!, Crimson Cover, The Nick Saban Show, The Anthony Grant Show and The Sarah Patterson Show and is home to Tider Insider, Crimson Tide This Week, Crimson Comments and Crimson Classics.
-Other features on WVUA+ include Football Friday featuring local high school highlights and The Tommy Wilcox Show.
+WVUA-TV broadcasts UA Sporting Events, brings you Crimson Tide Kickoff, Hey, Coach!, Crimson Cover, The Nick Saban Show, The Anthony Grant Show and The Sarah Patterson Show and is home to Tider Insider, Crimson Tide This Week, Crimson Comments and Crimson Classics.
+Other features on WVUA-TV include Football Friday featuring local high school highlights and The Tommy Wilcox Show.

-Crimson Tide Kickoff airs each Saturday morning at 8:00 AM during football season.
-WVUA Sports Director Gary Harris, John Huddleston, and special guests broadcast from the University of Alabama and share their unique insight to the upcoming game.
+Crimson Tide Kickoff airs each Saturday 11:00 AM during football season.
+WVUA Sports Director Gary Harris and special guests broadcast from the University of Alabama and share their unique insight to the upcoming game.

 Hey, Coach! airs each Saturday morning at 9:00 AM during football season.
 Coach Nick Saban shares his thoughts on the team's performace in the last game and what they face ahead.